VEuPathDB/StaticContent/content/common/user_datasets_help.md

 <div class="static-content user-dataset-help">

-  <h3>Overview</h3>
-  <b>My Data Sets</b> are your files or sets of files that are private unless you choose to share them with colleagues.
-Populated with files uploaded from your computer, a URL, or with data imported from a search strategy, your data sets are preserved across sessions, ensuring they are always accessible whenever you log in.
+  <p><b>My Data Sets</b> are your files or sets of files that are private unless you choose to share them with colleagues.
+Populated with files uploaded from your computer, a URL, or with data imported from a search strategy, your data sets are preserved across sessions, ensuring they are always accessible whenever you log in.</p>

   <details open>
-    <summary><h3>My Data Sets workspace</h3></summary>
+    <summary><h4>My Data Sets workspace</h4></summary>
     <ul>
       <li>View, manage, share, and utilize your data set in <b>{{project}}</b> My Data Sets workspace. </li>
       <li>My Data Sets you’ve created contribute to a per-user upload limit of <b>10.00</b> GB. </li>